unibo-spe/spe-slides/content/10-ddd/_index.md

 ## DDD Philosophy (pt.
 2)

-- Software should stick to the domain, at any moment
+- Software should _adhere_ to the _domain_, at any moment
-    + archiecture and implementation should favour adherence to the domain
+    + architecture and implementation should favour adherence to the domain
         * in spite of their evolution / modification

 <br>

-- Functionalities, structure, and UX should mirror the domain too
+- Functionalities, structure, and UX should _mirror_ the domain too
     - using the libraries should be natural for developers
     - UX should be natural for users